Dental Implants – Bonita Springs, Florida

 - For the more advance partial and full denture restorations, the dental implant posts create dramatically improved stability, allowing you to consume a wider variety of foods.

 Dental implant supported tooth replacement is completed over two phases of treatment.
 The initial phase is the surgical placement of dental implant posts into the jawbone.
 The procedure itself is actually fairly simple.
 An incision is made in the soft tissue, and the high-quality titanium implant post is positioned in the bone.
 A protective cap is placed over the implant site to protect the post and shape the gum tissue in preparation for the connection of the replacement tooth.

 Following implant placement, patients need to wait two to five months before receiving their replacement teeth.
 During this time, a process known as osseointegration occurs.
 This is the fusion between the implant post, and the jawbone that allows the dental implant to mimic the natural function of tooth roots.
 Once your implant has fused with the bone, it’s time for you to return to our office where we will attach your custom crafted dental restorations.

 For those patients who are missing one tooth or several consecutive teeth, we will create a dental crown or fixed bridge.
 A single implant can be used to support one dental crown replacement tooth, and in some cases, the single implant post is able to support two crowns fused together to replace two consecutive teeth.

 We can also craft full dentures that work in much the same way as their traditional counterparts.
-However, rather than attaching to remaining teeth or creating suction between gums and denture, implant-retained dentures are attached to several, precisely placed implant posts.
-Typically, a partial or full denture can be adequately supported with four to seven implant posts.
+However, rather than creating suction between the gums and denture to provide support, an implant-retained denture is attached to several, precisely placed implant posts.
+Typically, an implant denture can be adequately supported with four to six implant posts.

 Each patient’s dental implant tooth replacement plan is different.
 During your tooth replacement consultation, our team will review your treatment options and discuss the costs of each part of the process.
 Some of the factors to keep in mind include the following: